-• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

-• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

-This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

-• Inconsistent respondd/announced API (#522)

-The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while.

-• Nondeterministic production of broken images for some (very old) hardware (#669)

-At the moment it seems like only the TL-WR841N v5 is affected.
+- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Expert Mode is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd/announced API (#522) The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while. - Nondeterministic production of broken images for some (very old) hardware (#669) At the moment it seems like only the TL-WR841N v5 is affected.